In this post

 A lifestyle spending account is generally a taxable benefit, meaning that funds are considered taxable income when spent.
 Any amount that employees forfeit will not be taxed.
 For example, if an employee receives $1,200 in LSA funds in a year and spends $750, they’ll have to pay income taxes only on that $750.

 However, there are some situations where an LSA may be tax-free.
-Some stipends and employee perks such as WFH or cell phone and internet accounts that are used for work-related purposes can be non-taxable.
+Some stipends and employee perks, such as WFH or cell phone and internet accounts that are used for work-related purposes can be non-taxable.
 What’s important is that you avoid combining taxable and tax-free categories in a single LSA since this can create compliance issues.
 We recommend that companies consult a benefits specialist or lawyer to discuss compliance as they create their LSA.

 Setting up a lifestyle spending account for your employees is a relatively straightforward process compared to tax-advantaged accounts such as health savings accounts (HSAs) and flexible spending accounts (FSAs).
 These steps will help you create a successful program:

-- Budget: First, you’ll want to budget how much you would like to contribute to the account for each employee.
+First, you’ll want to budget how much you would like to contribute to the account for each employee.
 Also decide the contribution cadence and what happens to unused LSA funds.

-- Tailor: Next, you’ll want to determine eligible expenses.
+Next, you’ll want to determine eligible expenses.
 What matters most to your employees?
 An employee benefits survey can be incredibly helpful at this stage and provide the feedback you need to address benefit gaps.

-- Select a partner: Depending on the size of your company, you’ll want to select a benefits partner that can scale, track, and administer your programs with ease.
+Depending on the size of your company, you’ll want to select a benefits partner that can scale, track, and administer your programs with ease.

-- Educate: Once the program is designed, education is key so that current and prospective employees are aware of the benefit and how to use it.
+Once the program is designed, education is key so that current and prospective employees are aware of the benefit and how to use it.
 Employee education will increase engagement and reduce administration time by providing answers to frequently asked questions.

-- Refine: An adaptable benefits partner will be able to refine and improve the program as you gather feedback from your employees and gather data on how employees are using their LSA.
-An annual or biannual review ensures the program design meets your current needs and you are effectively measuring ROI.
+An adaptable benefits partner will be able to refine and improve the program as you gather feedback from your employees and gather data on how employees are using their LSA.
+An annual or biannual review ensures the program design meets your current needs and that you are effectively measuring ROI.

 For an in-depth look at setting up an LSA, including program design tips, vendor checklists, and ROI calculations, download our eBook Launching a Competitive Lifestyle Spending Account: 7 Steps for Success.